-- 4. Youth Club

-- 5. Sports Pavilion, Rectory Close

-- 6. Bowling Club, Rectory Close

-- 7. Library/Community hub

-- 8. St Mary's Church

-- 9. United Reformed Church
+- 4. Youth Club - 5.
+Sports Pavilion, Rectory Close - 6.
+Bowling Club, Rectory Close - 7.
+Library/Community hub - 8.
+St Mary's Church - 9.
+United Reformed Church - iii.

-iii.
 All development within the Sussex North Water Resource Zone (WRZ) will need to demonstrate water neutrality through water efficient design and offsetting of any net additional water use of the development.
-All proposals should look to be compliant with the Horsham Strategic Policy 9: Water Neutrality with Horsham District Local Plan (2023-2040).

-4.56 This policy serves two purposes; it firstly sets out which community facilities should be protected from unnecessary loss and secondly it makes provision for their improvement to support their ongoing viability.

-4.57 The facilities selected are all highly valued by the local community and collectively deliver a wide range of community benefits.
+All proposals should look to be compliant with Policy 16: Water Neutrality. - 4.56 This policy serves two purposes; it firstly sets out which community facilities should be protected from unnecessary loss and secondly it makes provision for their improvement to support their ongoing viability. - 4.57 The facilities selected are all highly valued by the local community and collectively deliver a wide range of community benefits.
 Unless those benefits are no longer required by the community then the policy requires they are protected.
-Should a development scheme require the loss of a facility that cannot be justified in that way - and very clear evidence should be given - then a replacement facility of at least equal benefit must be provided so that it can be occupied prior to the loss of the existing facility.
+Should a development scheme require the loss of a facility that cannot be justified in that way and very clear evidence should be given then a replacement facility of at least equal benefit must be provided so that it can be occupied prior to the loss of the existing facility.
 It must also be provided in such a way that it is convenient to the local community.
-In due course, the Parish Council will make applications to the District Council for the designation of some or all of these facilities as Assets of Community Value under a separate provision of the Localism Act.

-4.58 The policy also encourages the improvement of community facilities to enable them to remain viable.
-This may require new development to extend the existing facility and this will be supported in principle, provided any issues with additional car parking or with local amenities can be satisfactorily resolved.

-4.59 It is known that the Wey and Arun Canal Trust intend to repair and open the old canal which used to run in the north west of the parish before joining the river Arun at Pallingham.
-Proposals for developments that would prevent such action in the future would not be supported.

-4.60 All development within the Sussex North Water Resource Zone (WRZ) will need to demonstrate water neutrality through water efficient design and offsetting of any net additional water use of the development.
-All proposals should look to be compliant with the Horsham Strategic Policy 9: Water Neutrality with Horsham District Local Plan (2023-2040).
+In due course, the Parish Council will make applications to the District Council for the designation of some or all of these facilities as Assets of Community Value under a separate provision of the Localism Act. - 4.58 The policy also encourages the improvement of community facilities to enable them to remain viable.
+This may require new development to extend the existing facility and this will be supported in principle, provided any issues with additional car parking or with local amenities can be satisfactorily resolved. - 4.59 It is known that the Wey and Arun Canal Trust intend to repair and open the old canal which used to run in the north west of the parish before joining the river Arun at Pallingham.
+Proposals for developments that would prevent such action in the future would not be supported. - 4.60 All development within the Sussex North Water Resource Zone (WRZ) will need to demonstrate water neutrality through water efficient design and offsetting of any net additional water use of the development.
+All proposals should look to be compliant with Policy 16: Water Neutrality.